alix-tz/phd/posts/013/index.md

 Since I wanted to try it after discovering it during DH2023, I used [CERberus 🐶🐶🐶](https://github.com/WHaverals/CERberus) (I talked about it in my [last post](../012/)) to measure the accuracy of the models on the test sets listed above.

-Like [KaMI](https://huggingface.co/spaces/lterriel/kami-app), CERberus takes two text input: the reference (aka the ground truth) and the prediction (or the hypothesis made by the model).
+Like [KaMI](https://huggingface.co/spaces/lterriel/kami-app), CERberus takes 2 categories of text input: the reference (aka the ground truth) and the prediction (or the hypothesis made by the model).
 In order to get the prediction, I loaded my models on eScriptorium, as well as the images and transcription of the test set before applying each model to the documents.
 This way, all the transcription are predicted with the same segmentation, which comes from the ground truth.

 Here are the results: